griffithlab/pVACtools/README.md

 **pVACseq**

+A cancer immunotherapy pipeline for identifying and prioritizing neoantigens from a VCF file.

+**pVACbind**

-A cancer immunotherapy pipeline for identifying and prioritizing neoantigens from a list of tumor mutations.
+A cancer immunotherapy pipeline for identifying and prioritizing neoantigens from a FASTA file.

 **pVACfuse**